 - A fine of up to $1,000

-If charges as a felony, potential penalties include
+If treated as felony check fraud, potential penalties include

 - Probation and up to 1 year in county jail, or